 There are so many TV antennas on the market today that it can get pretty overwhelming.
-Enter your zip code in the station finder tool on this site's home page to see how many stations you can get.
-If you get a lot of strong (green) and medium (yellow) level channels, an indoor antenna is probably fine.
+Enter your zip code in the station finder tool page to see how many stations you can get in your area.
+If you get a lot of strong (green) and medium (yellow) level channels, an indoor antenna will work fine.
 If your location has only weak channels, you will need an outdoor or attic antenna.

-I don't recommend purchasing a rabbit-ear antenna, because there are much better options which I will describe below.
+I don't recommend purchasing a old style cheap "rabbit-ear" antenna, because there are much better options which I will describe below.
 But, if you have one already, give it a try.
-Just to show you what these look like, the one above is the one I had lying around in a closet from years ago.
+Just to show you what these look like, the one here is the one I had lying around in a closet from years ago.

 The Indoor Antenna I Use

 The Mohu Leaf is a super-flat indoor antenna made in the U.S. with performance on par with or better than much bulkier metal antennas.
 (I live in an an apartment, so I can't put an antenna on the roof or attic.)
 I use the Leaf and it's fantastic in terms of performance, and hide-ability.
 You can simply hang it on a wall.
 You can read my full review here, or find it at Amazon.
 I highly recommend it.

 If you are not able to put an antenna in your attic or roof, this is a good option.
 (In full disclosure, I have received free Mohu Leaf antennas for review.
 But, I also receive lots of other antennas for free which I don't recommend.)

 Powered (amplified) antennas seem like a great idea.
 If a channel is weak, the amplifier will make it strong so your TV can receive more channels.